qsnake/gpaw/doc/devel/profiling.rst

 analysing profile data made elsewhere - skip the installation of ``pdtoolkit``.

-Follow the vendor installation instructions for ``tau`` or, on an RPM-based system (El4/EL5 and FC8/FC9 are currently supported), build RPM following `<https://wiki.fysik.dtu.dk/niflheim/Cluster_software_-_RPMS?action=show#tau>`_.
+Follow the vendor installation instructions for ``TAU`` or, on an RPM-based system (El4/EL5 and FC8/FC9 are currently supported), build RPM following `<https://wiki.fysik.dtu.dk/niflheim/Cluster_software_-_RPMS?action=show#tau>`_.
 Then, configure the environment by running first ``perfdmf_configure``.